sedostheatre/sedos.co.uk/input/shows/2022-american-idiot.md

 authors: "Book and Lyrics by BILLIE JOE ARMSTRONG "
 authors2: Book by MICHAEL MAYER
 authors3: Music and Lyrics by GREEN DAY
+subtitle: An energy-fuelled rock opera based on the Grammy Award-winning album
 showtimes:
   - time: 2022-05-10 19:30
   - time: 2022-05-11 19:30